Donald Trump stands by his remarks that he would not defend NATO members after backlash - ExBulletin

 Putin is not a fan of mine, Trump said.

-On Wednesday, Trump insulted Nikki Haley and highlighted his large polling lead over her, but he focused more of his attention on President Joe Biden, whom he is expected to face in the 2024 general election.
+Trump on Wednesday insulted Nikki Haley and highlighted his wide poll lead over her, but he focused more of his attention on President Joe Biden, whom he is expected to face in the 2024 general election.

 Trump opposed the aid and said Wednesday that the United States should provide a loan to Ukraine instead.